library(mlr3)

 tsk_spam

-* Target: type
+• Target: type

-* Properties: twoclass
+• Properties: twoclass

-* Features (57):
+• Features (57):

-- dbl (57): address, addresses, all, business, capitalAve,
+• dbl (57): address, addresses, all, business, capitalAve, capitalLong,

-capitalLong, capitalTotal, charDollar, charExclamation, charHash,
+capitalTotal, charDollar, charExclamation, charHash, charRoundbracket,

-credit, cs, data, direct, edu, email, font, free, george, hp, hpl,
+charSemicolon, charSquarebracket, conference, credit, cs, data, direct, edu,

-internet, lab, labs, mail, make, meeting, money, num000, num1999,
+email, font, free, george, hp, hpl, internet, lab, labs, mail, make, meeting,

-num3d, num415, num650, num85, num857, order, original, our, over,
+money, num000, num1999, num3d, num415, num650, num85, num857, order,

-technology, telnet, will, you, your
+table, technology, telnet, will, you, your

 # set up leaners